JacquesAttinger/RHEED-Viewer/README.md

-# RHEED Viewer & Control
+# RHEED (Reflection High-Energy Electron Diffraction) Viewer

-A Python-based GUI application for acquiring, viewing, and analyzing Reflection High-Energy Electron Diffraction (RHEED) data in real-time.
-Designed for Molecular Beam Epitaxy (MBE) systems, this tool interfaces with Allied Vision cameras and pyrometers to monitor thin film growth.
+RHEED Viewer is a Graphical User Interface (GUI) application for acquiring, displaying, and saving Reflection High-Energy Electron Diffraction (RHEED) data in real-time.
+It includes a RHEED imaging live stream (including RHEED oscillations), as well as the ability to acquire single images or streams of images at a specified frequency and duration, making it useful for acquiring thin-film growth trajectory data.
+Integration with a BASF pyrometer enables users to cross-correlate temperature data with the RHEED images.
+While proprietary RHEED softwares offer more advanced features, this software offers greater personalization for integration with custom data processing pipelines.

 ## Features

 - **Live RHEED Feed**: View real-time RHEED patterns with adjustable exposure and frame rates.
-- **Intensity Monitoring**: Select a Region of Interest (ROI) on the live feed to plot intensity oscillations in real-time, essential for monitoring layer-by-layer growth.
+- **Intensity Oscillations**: Select a rectangular Region of Interest (ROI) on the live feed to plot intensity oscillations in real-time.
 - **Image Acquisition**:
   - **Single Capture**: Save individual RHEED frames.
-  - **Streaming**: Record sequences of frames at a specified frequency and duration.
+  - **Streaming**: Record sequences of frames at a specified frequency and duration (useful for saving thin-film growthtrajectory data).
 - **Metadata Integration**: Automatically embeds temperature readings (from a connected pyrometer) and timestamps into filenames.
-- **Data Analysis**: Tools for analyzing RHEED oscillations (see `GetOscillationPlot.py`).
-- **Dual System Support**: Includes configurations for both Calcogenide and Oxide MBE systems.

 ## Hardware Requirements

 - **Camera**: Allied Vision camera (uses `vmbpy` driver).
-- **Pyrometer**: Compatible pyrometer for temperature reading (see `PyrometerControl.py`).
+- **Pyrometer**: Uses the BASF EXACTUS pyrometer.

 ## Installation